top of page

 Integrating Change Management into Scrum Agile Practice: Challenges, Tips, and Benefits

-In today's rapidly evolving business landscape, organizations need to be agile and adaptive to remain competitive.
-Agile methodologies like Scrum have emerged as a popular approach for software development, helping teams to deliver high-quality products faster and with greater efficiency.
+In today's rapidly evolving business landscape, organisations.
+Be agile and adaptive to remain competitive.
+Agile methodologies like Scrum Agile have emerged as a popular software development approach, helping teams deliver high-quality products faster and with greater efficiency.
 However, incorporating change management practices into Scrum Agile can be challenging.
-This blog article aims to provide a comprehensive guide on how to integrate change management effectively into Scrum Agile.
+This blog article aims to provide a comprehensive guide on effectively integrating change management into Scrum Agile.
 My experience with agile has been in the scrum agile application, so I've focused on that.
-Note that there are several other types of agile.
-First, some definitions.
+Note that there are several other types of agile—first, some definitions.

 Definition: Change management

-Change management focuses on preparing, supporting, and helping individuals, teams, and organizations in making changes.
+Change management focuses on preparing, supporting, and helping individuals, teams, and organisations make changes.
 More evocatively, change management measures the gap between a current state and a desired future state and determines the appropriate interventions to bridge the people successfully across the chasm between 'now' and 'then'.

 Definition: Agile